PAGE UPDATED: 20.01.2022

 With ‘7/11’ you breathe in to a mental count of 7 and out to a count of 11.
 The numbers are arbitrary, of course; you might prefer to breathe in to a count of 3 and out to 5.
 It doesn’t matter, as long as the outbreath is longer, much as my Zen Master had taught me.

-Turning on the relaxation response
+Turning on the relaxation response with deep breathing exercises

-Most of the anxiety you’ll ever feel throughout your life – if not all of it – is unnecessary.
+Most of the high anxiety you’ll ever feel throughout your life – if not all of it – is unnecessary.
 There is no tiger running after you.

+The Monkey Mind or Survival Brain ramps up your adrenaline as a way to protect you from perceived danger.
 It is rather like a faulty car alarm, going off when someone or something just brushes past.

 Trance states and false identities

 Of course, in time this over-reaction to situations becomes habitual to the point that you over-identify with it.
 You end up referring to yourself as, “an anxious person,” or, “I’ve always been nervous.”